Secrets of HVAC

 From the lowest-priced HVAC manufacturer to the highest, the range in actual cost to the contractor is no more than $500.
 Then why are estimates from different companies all over the place?

 Imagine you’re buying a home theater system.
 You research the brands and purchase the best flat-screen, HD TV.
-You bring it home and hook it up to some rabbit ears and a boom box — you’re not going to get the experience you’d expected.
+You bring it home and hook it up to some rabbit ears and a boom box; you’re not going to get the experience you’d expected.
 In reality, you wanted an experience, not just a TV.
-It’s similar with HVAC.
+It’s similar when it comes to HVAC.

 3 Ways to Lower Costs